Ouxsoft/LHTML/README.md

 + custom elements that are used to instantiate modules.

 ##### Nested Modules
-A dynamic element can be nested inside one another dynamic element.
-Therefore a module can be nested inside another module.
+A dynamic element can be nested inside another dynamic element.
+Therefore, a module can be nested inside another module.

 ###### Example
 The following shows an example of a `var` (short for variable) module nested inside a `block` module.